-Mr. McCallum graduated from University of Montreal with a Bachelor of Arts (Economics) and a Bachelor of Science (Mathematics).
+Mr. McCallum graduated from the University of Montreal with a Bachelor of Arts (Economics) and a Bachelor of Science (Mathematics).
 He was awarded an MBA from Queen's University and a PhD in Finance from University of Toronto.

 Mr. McCallum was appointed Chair of the Governance and Nominating Committee of Fortis on 11 May 2005.
-He is a director of FortisBC Inc. and FortisAlberta Inc. and chairs the Audit, Risk and Environment Committees of both companies.
+Mr. McCallum served as a director of FortisBC Inc. from 2004 through 2010 and FortisAlberta Inc. from 2005 through 2010.